By now you have probably heard the news that Instagram is testing ‘hiding likes’ from its users in a new rollout feature for 2019.

 Currently, Canada is the only country that has access to the hidden likes feature, however.

 As explained by Mark Zuckerberg, “As you scroll through your feed, there are no like counts…You can see who liked a photo or video, you can tap through to see the list, and if you have the time you can add them all up yourself.”

 Personally, we believe that this test is a great idea by focusing on establishing connections and engagement rather than getting caught up in the competition.

 Zuckerberg backed this up by stating, “We want people to be less interested in how many likes a post gets, and focus more on connecting with other people.”

 Here’s what the new ‘hidden likes’ design looks like when you’re scrolling Instagram:

 The main question everyone is asking is whether you can still see how many likes you get on Instagram.

 Well, the answer is YES.
 However, it won’t automatically appear under your post.
 Instead, you will have to tap ‘others,’ under your post to go through the number of likes:

 Will Influencers & Brands Be Affected By This Test?

 Instagram stories don’t have any public metrics yet are extremely popular and used by brands, influencers and users alike.
-Some would argue that not seeing likes would work in the same way and wouldn’t hinder a brand or influencers ability for growth, but would instead change the way they think about the content that they post in order to engage with their followers.
+Some would argue that not seeing likes would work in the same way and wouldn’t hinder a brand or influencer’s ability for growth.
+But would instead change the way they think about the content that they post to engage with their followers.